 Taste Albuquerque’s Spanish Side

 Head downtown for dinner at MÁS Tapas Y Vino where you’ll experience a modern twist on classic cuisine.
 Enjoy the restaurant and tapas bar inside Hotel Andaluz for tapas and dishes inspired by the bold flavors, rich history and exuberance of Spanish cooking.
 The award-winning restaurant offers fresh and locally sourced foods and high quality ingredients.

-After dinner, go upstairs to Ibiza Rooftop Bar to indulge in a some specialty cocktails.
+After dinner, go upstairs to Ibiza Rooftop Bar to indulge in some specialty cocktails.

 Catch an Evening Show